 What is nature and prevalence of conflict-related sexual violence against men and boys?
 Why is this form of abuse so little-reported on, and how can it be better exposed and acted on?
 What might international human rights and humanitarian organizations do to ensure men and boys are not overlooked in efforts to address sexual and gender-based violence in conflict?

-Charu Lata Hogg is Visiting Michael D. Palm Fellow at the Williams Institute.
+Charu Lata Hogg is is the founder and Executive Director of the All Survivors Project.
+Visiting Michael D. Palm Fellow at the Williams Institute.
 She was Policy and Advocacy Director and previously Asia Program Manager at Child Soldiers International, formerly the Coalition to Stop the Use of Child Soldiers.

 Charu has been Associate Fellow in the Asia Program at Chatham House since 2004 where she covers political and human rights developments in South and South East Asia.She is the Chair of the Board of Trustees of the Sri Lanka Campaign for Peace and Justice.
 She worked as the South Asia researcher for Human Rights Watch until 2009 and documented violations of international human rights and humanitarian law in Nepal and Sri Lanka.
 Before joining Chatham House, she was an international journalist based in India, Sri Lanka and London writing for among others, Far Eastern Economic Review, the BBC-South Asia Regional Unit, India Today and The Times of India.

 Charu has conducted in-depth research on sexual violence in Sri Lanka, and provided expert evidence to the UK Upper Tribunal Country Guidance case on Sri Lanka in 2013.
 She received a Bachelor of Arts in History from Hindu College, University of Delhi and an MSc in International Relations from the London School of Economics and Political Science.